-I am a nomad, traveling all of my life, always in search of nothing and everything, of ways to redefine my existence.
-I express my existential urgency via oil paint, photography, writing, poetry.
-I am an art scholar (PhD).
-Specializing in traditional Chinese/Japanese ink painting and its aesthetic principles (the use of 'emptiness', 'floating perspective', 'movement of energy') and contemporary art from China while being trained in oil painting in Europe balances my work between East and West.
+I am a nomad, traveling all of my life.
+As an artist I use oil paint, photography, writing, poetry.
+I am an art scholar (PhD) specializing in traditional Chinese/Japanese ink painting and its aesthetic principles ('emptiness', 'floating perspective', 'movement of energy') and in contemporary art from China.
+Studying Asian art while being trained in oil painting in Europe balances my work between East and West.

-I like the color 青, the 'color of mountains in the distance' in traditional Chinese and Japanese inkpainting, translated as ‘blue’, ‘green’, or ‘black’.
-As soon as I pick up the brush I disappear into the mountains transferring the tranquility around me onto the canvas, I splash waves into seascapes or compose cloudscapes.
-I want to create a realm of nomadic freedom in which the spectator can roam and wander in close connection to nature.
+I like the color 青, the 'color of mountains in the distance' in traditional inkpainting, translated as ‘blue’, ‘green’, or ‘black’.
+As soon as I pick up the brush I disappear into the mountains transferring the tranquility around me onto the canvas, I splash waves into seascapes or compose cloudscapes, I try to graps the entanglement we are part of.
+I want to create a realm of nomadic freedom in which we can roam and wander in close connection to nature.

-I am also interested in power (post/de/re)colonization), in how power works through myth building, the readiness of the masses to blindly serve and follow, in bottom-up dynamics and in the tipping point - a split second in which everything turns around and mighty power falls into pieces, in the invincible power of resistance and the impact individual people can have in creating countermovements, and in the role of art and cultural memory.
+I am also interested in how power works through myth building, the readiness of masses of people to blindly serve and follow, in bottom-up dynamics, in the tipping point - a split second in which everything turns around and mighty power falls into pieces, in the invincible power of resistance, in the impact and resilience individual people can have in creating countermovements, and in the role of art and cultural memory.

 Publications: jeanneboden.com